 How Much Is A Sega Genesis Mini Worth?

-A used Sega Genesis Mini is worth anywhere between $49 – $56 depending on the overall condition of the console and box.
+A used Sega Genesis Mini is worth anywhere between $18 – $125 depending on the overall condition of the console, if it comes with controllers, the box or if it has been modded.

 It’s safe to say that the Genesis Mini is one of the best Classic mini consoles out today.
 With amazing titles such as Golden Axe and Earthworm Jim available with clear graphics thanks to the included HDMI cable, players can experience these classic games like never before.